xyzshantaram/GMTK_Project_2020/README.md

-# GMTK_Project_2020
+# GMTK Project 2020
-My submission to the GMTK Jam 2020.
+### here there be bad code

+:P watch this space for a link to the game and stuff